Comuniqa : Exploring Large Language Models for improving speaking skills: Methodology

 \subsubsection{Expert Recruitment}

 For the study, we recruited three (N=3) experts to conduct all the expert-led sessions with the participants.
 The task of selecting these experts was entrusted to a third-party organization, EnglishYaari \cite{EnglishYaari}, popular online platform having several certified English tutors providing personalized 1-1 sessions.
 The chosen tutors brought varied educational and professional experiences, including roles as educators, graduate/postgraduate students, and working professionals.
 Each expert held language certifications like CELTA, TEFL, or TESOL, ensuring a high standard of proficiency and teaching quality.
-The feedback from experts, which carefully analysed the participants' performances, was thoroughly recorded and organized, as shown in Table \ref{tab:expert_feedback}.
+The feedback from experts, which carefully analysed the participants' performances, was thoroughly recorded and organized, consisting of attributes similar to those provided by the LLM-based application (Table \ref{tab:app_parameters}).